OpenEvalProject/evals/manuscripts/elife-91072/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/04xv2pc41 State Key Laboratory of Tree Genetics and Breeding, College of Biological Sciences and Technology, Beijing Forestry University Beijing China
+1. State Key Laboratory of Tree Genetics and Breeding, College of Biological Sciences and Technology, Beijing Forestry University Beijing China ([ROR:04xv2pc41](https://ror.org/04xv2pc41))
-2. https://ror.org/04xv2pc41 National Engineering Research Center of Tree Breeding and Ecological Restoration, College of Biological Sciences and Technology, Beijing Forestry University Beijing China
+2. National Engineering Research Center of Tree Breeding and Ecological Restoration, College of Biological Sciences and Technology, Beijing Forestry University Beijing China ([ROR:04xv2pc41](https://ror.org/04xv2pc41))
-3. https://ror.org/009fw8j44 College of Life Sciences, Hebei Agricultural University Baoding China
+3. College of Life Sciences, Hebei Agricultural University Baoding China ([ROR:009fw8j44](https://ror.org/009fw8j44))
-4. https://ror.org/05vm76w92 Biotechnology Research Institute Beijing China
+4. Biotechnology Research Institute Beijing China ([ROR:05vm76w92](https://ror.org/05vm76w92))

 † Corresponding author

 ## Abstract

 The Arabidopsis thaliana FLAGELLIN-SENSITIVE2 (FLS2), a typical receptor kinase, recognizes the conserved 22 amino acid sequence in the N-terminal region of flagellin (flg22) to initiate plant defense pathways, which was intensively studied in the past decades.
 However, the dynamic regulation of FLS2 phosphorylation at the plasma membrane after flg22 recognition needs further elucidation.
 Through single-particle tracking, we demonstrated that upon flg22 treatment the phosphorylation of Ser-938 in FLS2 impacts its spatiotemporal dynamics and lifetime.
-Following Förster resonance energy transfer-fluorescence lifetime imaging microscopy and protein proximity indexes assays revealed that flg22 treatment increased the co-localization of GFP-tagged FLS2/FLS2 S938D but not FLS2 S938A with AtRem1.3-mCherry, a sterol-rich lipid marker, indicating that the phosphorylation of FLS2 S938 affects FLS2 sorting efficiency to At Rem1.3-associated nanodomains.
-Importantly, we found that the phosphorylation of Ser-938 enhanced flg22-induced FLS2 internalization and immune responses, demonstrating that the phosphorylation may activate flg22-triggered immunity through partitioning FLS2 into functional At Rem1.3-associated nanodomains, which fills the gap between the FLS2 S938 phosphorylation and FLS2-mediated immunity.
+Following Förster resonance energy transfer-fluorescence lifetime imaging microscopy and protein proximity indexes assays revealed that flg22 treatment increased the co-localization of GFP-tagged FLS2/FLS2S938D but not FLS2S938A with AtRem1.3-mCherry, a sterol-rich lipid marker, indicating that the phosphorylation of FLS2S938 affects FLS2 sorting efficiency to AtRem1.3-associated nanodomains.
+Importantly, we found that the phosphorylation of Ser-938 enhanced flg22-induced FLS2 internalization and immune responses, demonstrating that the phosphorylation may activate flg22-triggered immunity through partitioning FLS2 into functional AtRem1.3-associated nanodomains, which fills the gap between the FLS2S938 phosphorylation and FLS2-mediated immunity.

 ## Introduction